homics/instructions/homics/docs/user-guide/gateway.md

 **Checklist** :

-1. Since the routing is done and should be working, start your three apps if they aren't already up:
+1. Since the routing is done and should be working, start your three apps, if they aren't already up:

         # gateway
         mvn spring-boot:run -pl gateway